 25. Add a mirror

-Mirrors in kitchens are a newish trend but are becoming popular thanks to the fact that mirrors have such a way of brightening and enlarging any room, including the kitchen.
+Mirrors in kitchens are a newish trend.
+But they’re becoming popular thanks to the fact that mirrors are so good at brightening and enlarging any room, including the kitchen.

 When using several shades of grey, you can create a gorgeous tone on tone look that has depth and visual interest.
-Here, the space grey cabinets work harmoniously with the marble counter and splashback and the mid-grey hood.
-Look for ways to renew the tones in different textures (such as in reclaimed wood, patterns in monochrome, or elements of sparkle such as in natural stone quartz).
+For example, space grey cabinets work harmoniously with a marble counter and splashback and a mid-grey hood.
+Look for ways to renew the tones in different textures.
+For example, reclaimed wood, patterns in monochrome, or elements of sparkle such as in natural stone quartz.

 27. Grey and white kitchen